 My friends are very precious to me.
 That’s why I praise them so much.
 I have the best group ever.
 We support each other in every situation.
 We’re always there for each other.
 We have very similar stories became each other’s family along the way.
 It would never come to our mind to judge the other.
 And that’s what I mean, we’re here to help not comment.

-You may feel overwhelmed by all this information.
+Well, you may feel overwhelmed by all this information.
 But here’s the thing, the important is not to have it all done in two days.
 What really matters is that you start focusing on one point and take your time until you have it done.

 In other words, you can pick and chose the one that suits you best to start with.
 Once you feel you have it set, ad another one and again take the time you need to do it right.

 Again the important is to get started on your journey towards building resilience.